-In October 2006, the ASBJ has decided to formulate and release "ASBJ Project Plan" focusing on accounting standards development projects, related to convergence, in an attempt to indicate the status of initiatives of the ASBJ to various constituencies in Japan and abroad.
+With relate to achieving convergence with IFRSs, in October 2006, the ASBJ released "ASBJ Project Plan" that focused on the projects to develop accounting standards in an attempt to show its initiatives and commitment to various constituencies in Japan and abroad.

-In June 2011, the IASB and the ASBJ jointly announced their achievements under the Tokyo agreement and their plans for closer co-operation.
-The announcement referred to the progress made by the IASB and ASBJ in both short-term and other convergence projects.
-Both boards also expressed their intention to continue a close relationship to seek further convergence between IFRSs and Japanese GAAP.
+In June 2011, the IASB and the ASBJ jointly announced their achievements under the Tokyo Agreement and their plans for closer cooperation.
+The announcement referred to the progress made by the IASB and ASBJ in short-term projects and other convergence projects.
+Both boards also expressed their intention to continue their close relationship to seek further convergence between IFRSs and Japanese GAAP.